alsalafiyyah/alsalafiyyah.github.io/_posts/muhammad-ibn-abdul-wahhab/muqolat/2026-08-20-the-truth-behind-the-circulated-image-of-imam-muhammad-bin-abdul-wahhab.md

 - muqolat
 - wahhabism
 active: muqolat
+featured_muqolat: true
+img: "/assets/images/falseclaim.jpg"
 summary: "This information is incorrect.
 The person sitting on the chair is Sheikh Abdullah bin Isa bin Ali Al Khalifa, a son of the ruler of Bahrain."
-img: "/assets/images/falseclaim.jpg"
 muftis:
   shaykh:
   - name: Shaykh Muhammad ibn Abdul-Wahhab